Open to: Students in grades 4 and up

 In addition to learning chess strategy and tactics, this course will promote the growth and development of skills in concentration, logic, decision-making, planning, and self-discipline.

-To help determine whether the student is ready to take Intermediate Chess, CTY recommends that he or she complete the placement test (button above) and play several games against the CTY Bluejay.
+To help determine whether the student is ready to take Intermediate Chess, CTY recommends that they complete the placement test and play several games against the CTY Bluejay.
 (Leave your name and ID fields blank.)

 A student who receives a grade of 85% or higher on the placement test and consistently beats the Bluejay would be well prepared for Intermediate chess.
 Otherwise, the Introduction to Chess course is recommended to review concepts and for extra practice.